project-chip/connectedhomeip/examples/all-clusters-app/nxp/rt/rw61x/README.md

 To know how to commissioning a device over IP, follow the instructions from [chip-tool's README.md 'Pair a device over IP'][readme_pair_ip_commissioning_section]

 [readme_pair_ip_commissioning_section]: ../../../../chip-tool/README.md#pair-a-device-over-ip

+#### Matter over wifi configuration :
+The "ble-wifi" pairing method can be used in order to commission the device.

+#### Matter over thread configuration :

+The "ble-thread" pairing method can be used in order to commission the device.

 ### Testing the all-clusters application without Matter CLI: